 - Sides: liver and gallbladder

 - Inner part: kidneys

 - Tip of the tongue: heart

-The color of your tongue gives you clues to the organs that may be weaker.
+The color of your tongue can point to which organ might be weaker.
 Yellowish colors indicate the liver, gallbladder, and stomach.
-When the color is more green, it points to the liver.
+The greener the color, the more it points to the liver.

 On the other hand, gray is related to the liver and the intestine.